 - Check and clean the outdoor (dryer) vent of lint often.

-- Find some practical ways to save money and energy using a dryer.
+- Find alternate, effective, and practical ways to save money and energy using a dryer.